Bambu Lab X1 Carbon 3D Printer (AMS Compatible w/ X1 Carbon Combo)

 Nozzle wiper (3 pcs)

-Three black plastic hook-shaped parts with blue rollers printed by Bambu Lab X1, displayed in a row on a white background.
+Three black and blue S-shaped parts, likely 3D-printed by the Bambu Lab X1, displayed on a white background.

 Nozzle wipers clean excess material from the nozzle and must be replaced when worn out.